overline-mining/olminer/README.md

 ## Install

-1) clone this repository
+1. clone this repository
-2) make sure you have docker installed
+2. make sure you have docker installed
-3) build
+3. build
-  a) if you are on linux follow the instructions in docker.olminer/README
+    * if you are on linux follow the instructions in `docker.olminer/README`
-  b) if you are on windows that docker file is on the way :-)
+    * if you are on windows that docker file is on the way :-)
-4) copy the executable out of the docker container
+4. copy the executable out of the docker container
-  a) docker create -ti --name dummy olminer bash && sudo docker cp dummy:/home/bc/olminer /usr/local/bin ; docker rm -f dummy
+    * `docker create -ti --name dummy olminer bash && sudo docker cp dummy:/home/bc/olminer /usr/local/bin ; docker rm -f dummy`
-5) If you want to mine with a GPU make sure you have [CUDA 11](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#support-hardware) compatible drivers installed.
+5. If you want to mine with a GPU make sure you have [CUDA 11](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#support-hardware) compatible drivers installed.

+Note for 3060-3090 users: you need to change the build and base images in the Dockerfile to start with `nvidia/cuda:11.1.1` instead of `nvidia/cuda:11.0` and your drivers must be compatible with CUDA 11.1.

 ## Usage